Nicholas-BI/bakery-efficiency-score/docs/visuals_description.md

 This single-page Power BI report helps *Bakery Story* players bake smarter, not harder.
 Every visual responds in real time to your slider settings, whether you're chasing fast XP, profit, or just want low-effort bakes.

-Clean, interactive, and a little nerdy — just how we like it.

 ---

 ## Main View